Academic Affairs Manual (ACD)

 When an individual has been placed on disability status for more than 18 months, there is no assurance of reemployment with the university.
 In such cases, dismissal may not be appealed on the basis of employment rights endowed with tenure.

-1. The committee shall be composed of six members who shall be elected by the Academic Assembly from among tenured professors and tenured associate professors for a period of three years.
+1. Twelve members: six from the Tempe campus and two each from the Downtown campus, the Polytechnic campus and the West campus.
+Members shall be elected by the Academic Assembly from among tenured professors and tenured associate professors for a period of three years.
+Assembly members may vote only for those nominees for their campus.
 One-third of the elected members shall be replaced each year.
 Members may not hold administrative positions of department chair or higher.

 3. Functions of the committee

-Bylaw designating the Standing Committees of the Academic Senate and clarifying the relationship of joint faculty-student committees and university committees and boards to the Academic Senate.
+Bylaw designating the standing committees of the University Senate and clarifying the relationship of joint faculty-student committees and university committees and boards to the University Senate.

 A. Introduction

-For the purpose of carrying out its functions as enumerated in Article II.D., and as implied under Article I.D.1 of the constitution, the Academic Senate through this bylaw does hereby establish senate committees.
+For the purpose of carrying out its functions as enumerated in Article II.D and as implied under Article I.D.1 of the constitution, the University Senate through this bylaw does hereby establish senate committees.

 1. Committee structure